yavuzitconsulting/peoplesplatform/docs/README.md

 - Add a Wallet Address to Your Content Description to Receive a Fair Share of Donations Monthly for example:
    > #peoplesnetwork:0x67b........537b1a301
+- Optionally promote the cause within your community

 ## Content Consumers aka Votees